ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/dwb_controller/trajectory_critics/obstacle_footprint.md

 # ObstacleFootprintCritic { #obstacle-footprint-critic }

-Scores a trajectory based on verifying all points along the robot’s footprint don’t touch an obstacle marked in the costmap.
+Scores a trajectory based on verifying all points along the robot's footprint don't touch an obstacle marked in the costmap.

 ## Parameters